-Oneonta is the only SUNY school in the region that offers a 3-1 visiting student program with the Fashion Institute of Technology in New York City.
+Oneonta is the only SUNY school in the region that offers a one-year visiting student program with the Fashion Institute of Technology (FIT) in New York City.
 If you choose this option, you'll earn a bachelor’s degree in fashion and textiles from SUNY Oneonta in three years.
-If you are accepted to FIT, you'll also earn an associate's degree in one of the following areas: Accessories Design, Fashion Design, Jewelry Design, Textile/Surface Design, Advertising and Marketing Communications, Fashion Merchandising Management, or Textile Development and Marketing.
+If you are accepted to FIT, you'll also earn an associate's degree in one of the following areas: Accessories Design, Fashion Design, Textile/Surface Design, Advertising and Marketing Communications, Fashion Business Management, or Textile Development and Marketing.

 You'll get plenty of great opportunities outside of the classroom, too.
-Study abroad in Milan, the fashion capital of Italy.
+Study abroad in Milan, Florence, Paris, or London.
 Do an internship in New York City.
 Or get involved in the Student Fashion Society.
-Recent internship placements have included Vera Wang, Ralph Lauren, Dolce and Gabanna, Cosmopolitan, Saks Fifth Avenue and many more.
-And every spring, the Student Fashion Society puts on a highly anticipated fashion show where students design, create and present their own original clothing lines and a panel of judges selects the top designers.
+Recent internship placements have included Vera Wang, Ralph Lauren, Dolce and Gabbana, Cosmopolitan, Saks Fifth Avenue and many more.
+And every spring, the Student Fashion Society puts on a highly-anticipated fashion show where students design, create and present their own original clothing lines and a panel of judges selects the top designers.